WeaseyP/Skald/Scope/PLAN.md

 ~~SKALD-16: Add play/stop UI controls.~~
 ~~SKALD-17: Implement Save/Load file dialogs.~~

-SKALD-E6: Advanced Sound Design
+SKALD-E6: Advanced Sound Design & Dynamic Control

-As a sound designer, I want more building blocks to create expressive instruments and effects.
+    As a sound designer, I want more building blocks and control to create expressive instruments and effects.

     SKALD-24: Implement ADSR Envelope node.

     SKALD-25: Add Noise Generator node (White/Pink).

     SKALD-26: Add Triangle and Square waves to Oscillator.

     SKALD-27: Design and implement "Instrument" wrapper for polyphony.

+    SKALD-32: Add UI controls to "expose" a node parameter.

+    SKALD-33: Update JSON contract to include exposed_parameters.

+    SKALD-34: Update codegen to create public struct fields and set_ functions for exposed parameters.

+SKALD-E7: Node Editor Polish

+    As a user, I want to manage multiple nodes at once to speed up my workflow.

+    SKALD-35: Implement marquee (drag-to-select) functionality.

+    SKALD-36: Implement deletion of all selected items via keyboard.

+SKALD-E8 (NEW): Future Capabilities

+    As a power user, I want a complete suite of tools to create any sound I can imagine.

+    SKALD-41: Implement LFO Node.

+    SKALD-42: Implement Random/Sample & Hold Node.

+    SKALD-43: Implement Delay FX Node.

+    SKALD-44: Implement Reverb FX Node.

+    SKALD-45: Implement Distortion FX Node.

+    SKALD-46: Implement Mixer Utility Node.

+    SKALD-47: Implement Panner Utility Node.

+    SKALD-48: Implement Node Grouping/Container feature.

+    SKALD-49: Implement FM Operator Node.

+    SKALD-50: Implement Wavetable Oscillator Node.

-SKALD-E7: Beat Sequencer
+SKALD-E9 (Formerly E8): Beat Sequencer

     As a musician, I want to arrange my custom sounds into a loop.

-SKALD-28: Design and build the Sequencer UI panel.
+    SKALD-51 (from 37): Design and build the Sequencer UI panel.

-SKALD-29: Implement BPM and transport controls.
+    SKALD-52 (from 38): Implement BPM and transport controls.

-SKALD-30: Create a "Sound Library" panel to manage instruments.
+    SKALD-53 (from 39): Create a "Sound Library" panel to manage instruments.

-SKALD-31: Implement the note placement grid and playback logic.
+    SKALD-54 (from 40): Implement the note placement grid and playback logic.

+SKALD-E10 (Formerly E9): Integration Kit & Exporting

+    As a game developer, I want a simple way to integrate Skald's code and export audio files.

+    SKALD-55 (from 41): Refactor the tester directory into a documented integration_kit.

+    SKALD-56 (from 42): Add CLI flags to skald_codegen for offline WAV export.

+    SKALD-57 (from 43): Add an "Export to .wav" button and logic to the UI.

-SKALD-E8: Web App
+SKALD-E11 (Formerly E10): Web App

     As an admin, I want to deploy Skald as a web service.

-SKALD-18: Build Express.js server.
+    SKALD-58 (from 44): Build Express.js server.

-SKALD-19: Create /api/generate endpoint.
+    SKALD-59 (from 45): Create /api/generate endpoint.

-SKALD-20: Implement user authentication.
+    SKALD-60 (from 46): Implement user authentication.

-SKALD-21: Create Dockerfile for deployment.
+    SKALD-61 (from 47): Create Dockerfile for deployment.

 7. Build and Deployment Strategy